 Garden maintenance is one of the integral parts of having a garden and you will definitely need the right tools.
 You’ll want gardening gloves to protect the skin of your hands, a kneeling pad to provide support to your knees and back during long weeding sessions, a pair of gardening shears for pruning and trimming the plant life and a trowel for removing vegetables from the ground.
 You’ll want a kink-free garden hose and a garden hose reel for easy storage.
-Check out backyardboss.net for the best ones.
+Check out backyardboss.net and Garden DIY, and anestwithayard.com for the best ones.

 The benefits of gardening range from physical labor to total mental relaxation and gardening is a hobby that will engage all of your senses.
 It can calm mental anxiety and it can reduce stress.
 Tension is alleviated from the body during the physical acts of gardening and the organization required works the brain.
 If your body and mind are in a healthy place; then you can be sure that your soul is also going to be healthy.